TwoFistedJustice/peyton_place/readme.md

 When I think a location in the book is inspired by a real place, I will include a link if it still exists and I know where it may be.

 The story seems to be semi-autobiographical.
-It probably takes place sometime between 1938 and 1941 judging by Allison's infatuation with the music of Glenn Miller and the fact that her mother had never heard of Glenn Miller, suggesting it was before his peak of popularity.
+It begins in the autumn of 1936.
+Book 1 ends on June 20th, 1937.
+Book 2 picks up two years later.

+Ages given are in 1937.

 ## Grace Metalious